LBHackney-IT/API-Playbook/docs/deployment_pipeline.md

 ** CI/CD works in conjunction with the following processes: **

-- Version control (branches, commits, merges)
+- Version control (branches, commits, merges).
-- Build automation/continuous integration
+- Build automation/continuous integration.
-- Test automation
+- Test automation.
-- Deploy automation
+- Deploy automation.

 We use a combination of software functions in Github and Circle CI, configured via a YAML file to fully automate environment deployments.
 Our deployments will usually support a **development**, **staging**, and **production** environment.